bevyengine/bevy-website/content/learn/book/migration-guides/0.9-0.10/_index.md

 `Entities`’s `Default` implementation has been removed.
 You can fetch a reference to a `World`’s `Entities` via `World::entities` and `World::entities_mut`.

 `Entities::alloc_at_without_replacement` and `AllocAtWithoutReplacement` has been made private due to difficulty in using it properly outside of `bevy_ecs`.
-If you still need use of this API, please file an issue.
+If you still need use of this API, please file an issue or check [bevy_ecs is excessively public](https://github.com/bevyengine/bevy/issues/3362) for more info.

 ### [Make the `SystemParam` derive macro more flexible](https://github.com/bevyengine/bevy/pull/6694)